jamesmontemagno/PagerSlidingTabStrip-for-Xamarin.Android/README.md

  * `pstsPaddingMiddle` If true, the tabs start at the middle of the view (Like Newsstand google app)
  * `pstsTextStyle` Set the text style, default bold
  * `pstsTextSelectedStyle` Set the text style of the selected tab, default bold
+ * `pstsTextAlpha` Set the text alpha transparency, default 150.
+Range 0..255.
- * `pstsTextColorSelected` Set the text color of selected tab.
+ * `pstsTextColorSelected` Set selected tab text color.
+Default textPrimaryColor with 255 alpha value.

 *Almost all attributes have their respective getters and setters to change them at runtime* , open an issue if you miss any.